Clarkston, Washington: Climate

-This region experiences hot and dry summers, with average monthly temperatures in the upper-80s to mid-90s, but some days reach 105 F. The official record high of 118 F was set in August 2018.
-The unofficial record high, set in June 2021, was 122.9 degrees Fahrenheit (50.5 degrees Celsius).
+This region experiences hot and dry summers, with average monthly temperatures in the upper-80s to mid-90s, but some days reach 105 F. The official record high of 118 F was set in August 2018; the unofficial record high, set in June 2021, was 122.9 F.

 According to the Köppen Climate Classification system, Clarkston has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

 Demographics

 As of the 2023 American Community Survey, there are 2,664 estimated households in Clarkston with an average of 2.7 persons per household.
 The city has a median household income of $53,092.
 Approximately 19.3% of the city's population lives at or below the poverty line.
 Clarkston has an estimated 59.2% employment rate, with 17.6% of the population holding a bachelor's degree or higher and 92.8% holding a high school diploma.
 There were 2,979 housing units at an average density of 1448.93 /sqmi.

-The top five reported languages (people were allowed to report up to two languages, thus the figures will generally add to more than 100%) were English (_%), Spanish (_%), Indo-European (_%), Asian and Pacific Islander (_%), and Other (_%).

-The median age in the city was 35.0 years.